eecs-330/winter2020/pages/_assignments/hw4.md

 Note also that the header element has been assigned `position: fixed;`.
 This means that the header will be anchored to the top.

+#### Update: Flexbox Tutorial
+> **Updated Saturday, 1/25 @2PM**
+>
+> Because Flexbox is a bit convoluted, I've made a tutorial to try and walk you through the process of using flexbox to make responsive cards.
+I have also uploaded this code in the homework 4 zip file.
+You can also preview it on GitHub:
+> *

+<iframe src="https://northwestern.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=5574f8f0-6644-4722-b2e4-ab4d0138bf90&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" width="720" height="405" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ### Practice
 Please open `layout/index.html` and `layout/layout.css` and study them.
 These files will form the basis of your Spotify app.

 ## Assignment Instructions